lumeland/lume.land/docs/overview/installation.md

 }
 ```

-Now, when you run any Lume task, all Deno dependencies will be downloaded into
+Now when you run any Lume task, all Deno dependencies will be downloaded into
 the `_vendor` folder.

 ## Visual Studio Code configuration